MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-parameters.md

 ---

-# Workflow common parameters in validation as a service
+# Common workflow parameters in validation as a service

 [!INCLUDE [Azure_Stack_Partner](./includes/azure-stack-partner-appliesto.md)]